 - avoiding directing high heat at the scalp

-- avoiding excessive chemicals from dyes, shampoos, conditions, and mousses
+- avoiding excessive chemicals in hair products, such as dyes, shampoos, conditioners, and mousses

 - keeping the hair clean and dry

-- massaging the scalp to help stimulate blood flow to the hair follicles
+massagingthe scalp to help stimulate blood flow to hair follicles

-- following recommended treatment plans for existing health conditions, such as psoriasis or other autoimmune disorders
+- following recommended treatment plans for existing health issues, such as psoriasis and other autoimmune conditions

 There is not always a link between an itchy scalp and hair loss, but when there is, treating the underlying cause of these issues will usually allow the hair to grow back over time.

-Although hair loss and scalp itchiness are not always avoidable, people can help prevent these issues by using gentle hair products, eating a nutrient-rich diet, and keeping underlying health conditions under control.
+Although hair loss and scalp itchiness are not always avoidable, people can help prevent these issues by using gentle hair products, eating a nutrient-rich diet, and managing underlying health conditions.